trteodor/LineFollower_Light/HW_Schematic&PCB/Readme.md

-# This PCB have errors (29.12.2021) i'll fix it in next days

 Altium Designer viewer - is free, so you could be able to open this files, and view schematic and PCB.